 While a part-time salary probably won’t be as high as that of a full-time broker, you can still make good money through commissions—and you can do it in a way that fits your schedule.
 To maximize your earnings, you may want to focus on specific niche markets—such as luxury real estate, a particular neighborhood that you know well, or a certain population or demographic.

 A tool for brokers like you to calculate your potential commission on a house sale.
-Since commission is usually the main—if not only—part of an broker's income, it also can work like a real estate broker salary calculator!
+Since commission is usually the main—if not only—part of a broker’s income, it also can work like a real estate broker salary calculator!

-Contact us today about our real estate license courses to get started
+Contact us today about our real estate license courses to get started on your path to success in the real estate industry.